printedcom/rabbitmq-queue-bundle/README.md

     # To understand the difference, see the comments in the source code.
     queue_maintenance_strategy__service_name: 'printed.bundle.queue.service.queue_maintenance.cache_queue_maintenance_strategy'

-    # Name of a cache service, that implements the requirements outlined in the CacheQueueMaintenanceStrategy
+    # Name of a cache service that implements the requirements outlined in the CacheQueueMaintenanceStrategy
     cache_queue_maintenance_strategy__cache_service_name: 'rabbitmq_queue_bundle_cache'

-    # Name of the service, that implements the New Deployments Detection feature.
+    # Name of the service that implements the New Deployments Detection feature.
 Choose one of the following:
     #
     # 1. 'printed.bundle.queue.service.new_deployments_detector.noop_strategy' - disables this functionality
     # 2. 'printed.bundle.queue.service.new_deployments_detector.cache_strategy'
     new_deployments_detector_strategy__service_name: 'printed.bundle.queue.service.new_deployments_detector.cache_strategy'

-    # Name of a cache service, that implements the requirements outlined in the CacheQueueMaintenanceStrategy
+    # Name of a cache service that implements the requirements outlined in the CacheQueueMaintenanceStrategy
     new_deployments_detector_strategy__cache_service_name: 'rabbitmq_queue_bundle_cache'

-    # Exit code used to exit a worker, when it's detected, that it's running old code
+    # Exit code used to exit a worker when it's detected that it's running old code
     consumer_exit_code__running_using_old_code: 15

     # With tools like supervisord, it's important to have consumers running without exiting for a specified amount of time